Kavithaaa23/kavithaaa23/README.md

 ### Hi there 👋

 I previously worked as an actuary, but now am about to start my journey as a data scientist.
-I hope to get involved with cool projects and share them here.
+I hope to get involved with cool projects and share them here 🤗

 <!--